Why Safety Matters

-On September 27, a falling tree crashed through the cab of a 360 excavator, killing the 47-year-old Irish father within.
-While falling debris poses a major hazard for excavator operators, it is one of several causes of injury or death.
-If you work with a 360 excavator, learn to recognize these top 6 hazards to help keep yourself and others around you safe.
-Learn the top six excavator hazards to look out for when hazard spotting in this excavator safety blog post.
+On September 27, a falling tree crashed through the cab of a 360 excavator, killing the 47-year-old operator inside.
+While falling debris poses a major hazard for excavator operators, it is only one of the risks that operators face daily.

 Struck by Bucket or Debris

-Besides the falling debris, buckets can pose a serious threat to safety and well-being.
-An operator unaware of a nearby pedestrian could strike or crush them when turning or lowering the bucket arm.
+Besides falling debris, buckets can pose a serious threat to safety.
+An operator who is unaware of a nearby pedestrian could strike or crush the pedestrian when turning or lowering the bucket arm.
 An operator could also put themselves at risk by leaving an active machine with the bucket arm lowered.

 Trenching Accidents and Cave-Ins